 It doesn’t get much more beautiful than this.
-From St. Augustine, whose feast was today:
+From St. Augustine, whose feast is today:

 Late have I loved you, Beauty so ancient and so new, late have I loved you!

 and upon the shapely things you have made

 You were with me, but I was not with you.

 were they not in you.

 you lavished your fragrance, I gasped; and now I pant for you;